See MapTrack in action

 • Reduced foreign object damage risks

-Summary: Tool control automation improves speed and safety.
+Summary: Tool control automation improves speed and safety by ensuring tools are accounted for and ready for use.

 2. Use Digital Checklists and Condition Reports